 I remembered that the center was started with a large hole, to save a bit of yarn since it's under a large jar candle anyways.
 Mine were also going to be under candles, so I would copy the same idea.
 Honestly though, it's only a ten-inch doily...
 I don't know why I was worried about saving yarn.
 But hey, save it if you can, right?

 I chose my colors and got to work.
 In no time at all, I had my doilies finished and a new pattern written.
 I was satisfied with how they looked, and company complemented them when I had them on display.
 Confident that my pattern was special enough, I published it on the blog.
 But after finding the pictures of the original doily, I think I could have done better.
-Comparing the two makes me wonder if my crochet skills went on a crack-smoking binge that day...
+Comparing the two makes me wonder if my crochet skills went on a vacation that day...

 I do enjoy the second design of my doilies; it goes well with the spiderweb, skull, and dragon-filled theme of my decor.
 But, like my cheap furniture, it looks flimsy compared to the first design.
 I rushed to recapture what I had originally taken time to create, and it shows.
 It's still a good pattern.
 It's just not the same.